-This crab omelette recipe makes for a great weekend eggs dish that’s perfect if you’re just back from an early morning shop at the fish markets, armed with fresh crab.
-It’s decadent, a little sweet, a little spicy, and very, very moreish.
+This crab omelette recipe makes for a decadent weekend eggs dish that’s perfect if you’re just back from an early morning shop at the fish markets, armed with luxurious fresh crab meat.
+This crab omelette is a little sweet, a little spicy, and very, very moreish.

-There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked a bit, is a Vietnamese one, and in my opinion it’s the best method for making a crab omelette.
+There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked quite a bit, is a Vietnamese style crab omelette, and in my opinion it’s the best method for making a crab omelette.

-For instance, I find the Japanese-style Kanitama-don or ‘egg fuyong’, where a crab meat omelette is served on top of rice, to be way too heavy and a waste of good crab meat — that is, if the chef doesn’t use imitation crab sticks!
+I love this Vietnamese inspired crab omelette recipe.
+I find the Japanese-style Kanitama-don or ‘egg fuyong’, where a crab meat omelette is served on top of rice, to be way too heavy and a waste of good crab meat — that is, of course, if the chef doesn’t use imitation crab sticks!

 There are other versions of this crab omelette recipe too.
-There are Chinese renditions that are similar to the Bangkok style eggs, but it’s the Vietnamese version of the omelette that I really think does the delicate, sweet flavour of the crab justice.
+There are Chinese renditions that are similar to the Bangkok style eggs, but it’s this Vietnamese style omelette that I really think does the delicate, sweet flavour of the crab justice.

 With skill, you can make a perfect omelette with three eggs without it being too much ‘casing’ for the crab.
 Having the omelette not quite set before you fold it (some cooks roll the omelette as well), means it arrives at the table just cooked through.
 You don’t want a dry omelette.
 Ever.

 A little note about the use of butter in this crab omelette recipe.
-Yes, it’s not very Asian, but I’m pretty sure the French might have had a hand in the way Vietnamese omelettes ended up so delicious.
+You might think that butter is not very Asian, however, Vienam was part of French Indochina and I’m pretty sure the French might have had a hand in the way Vietnamese omelettes ended up so delicious.

 What butter adds to the dish is a little nuttiness and it helps give the exterior of the omelette colour, even though it’s not fully cooked through.

-I can’t stress the importance of the freshness of the crab meat.
-Charmaine Solomon recipe uses uncooked crab meat that’s cooked in the pan.
+I can’t stress the importance of the freshness of the crab meat for this crab omelette recipe.
+Charmaine Solomon’s recipe uses uncooked crab meat that’s cooked in the pan.
 I prefer the crabs to have been boiled first and then just getting a little heat from being in the pan for 30 seconds as the omelette sets.

 We’re lucky that we can get good blue swimmer crabs here in Siem Reap at Psar Chas, Old Market, which has the city’s best seafood.
 Although the crab to meat ratio can sometimes be a little deceiving, so I’ll also buy freshly cooked crab meat.
 I don’t want to spend an entire Sunday morning extracting a couple of hundred grams of crab meat, half of which Lara will consume before I’ve cracked an egg.

-We love this dish so much it’s hard to go to the market without bringing some crab meat home.
+We love this crab omelette recipe so much that it’s hard to go to the market without bringing some crab meat home.
 It’s a fantastic brunch dish and if you’re having guests over and want to serve it for four people you can easily multiply the amount of ingredients and use a bigger pan to make a grander omelette (I suggest making it for two at a time) and slicing the omelette in half to serve.

-If you’re serving it for brunch for friends, some sparking wine or a sauvignon blanc is the perfect accompaniment to this crab omelette.
-And why not make it special?
-You’re not only enjoying some fantastic produce, but you’re showing off your kitchen skills by making the perfect omelette.
+If you’re making our crab omelette recipe for brunch for friends, some sparking wine or a sauvignon blanc is the perfect accompaniment.
+Why not make it special?
+You’re not only enjoying some fantastic produce, but you’re also showing off your kitchen skills by making the perfect omelette.

 - 80 grams cup fresh cooked crabmeat blue swimmer if possible